Andrew Sendejo: Personal life

 Sendejo is of Mexican descent.
 He earned a degree in sports management from Rice.

 On February 12, 2025, Sendejo married his girlfriend Annie Kadota in Houston, Texas.
 In June 2025, the couple announced that they were expecting their first child, a daughter due in December.

+Sendejo has remained a committed weight lifter through his retirement from the NFL.
+He often makes appearances on Tanner Shuck’s fitness content.
+Shuck and Sendejo played football together at Rice University.